Multinational Force and Observers (MFO)

 Personnel: Up to 31

 New Zealand has participated in the MFO since it was established in 1982 to ensure compliance with the commitments of the 1979 Treaty of Peace between Egypt and Israel.
-The mission remains important to regional stability.
-New Zealand contributes up to 28 personnel including a transport section, a training and advisory team, key staff positions and two engineers to the mission.
+The Mission remains important to regional stability.
+New Zealand contributes up to 28 personnel which cover a number of roles including drivers, driver trainers, electricians, engineers and a command team.